philoteer/Hibuntu/README.md

 sudo chmod 644 /sys/devices/backlight.20/backlight/backlight.20/brightness
 ```
 You can put it in a script and bind it to a function key for easier use.

+Panfrost GPU Driver is apparntly somewhat buggy on this hardware.
+If your desktop environment is constantly crashing, try switching back to a legacy framebuffer driver or try installing Debian Buster instead of Bullseye (Buster was somehwat more stable in my personal experience; probably because Buster comes with an older version of Mesa, and does not utilize the Panfrost GPU driver much).